ipekinal/DSA210-term-project/README.md

 - the time of caffeine intake
 - the type and amount of caffeine consumed
 - how long I studied before and after consumption
-- my subjective focus level (on a scale from 1 to 10)

 This data will help me determine if caffeine affects study efficiency and whether the timing of intake plays a role.